President – Ben Yates

 The Treasurer is responsible for the financial aspects of ANUSA.
-They work in conjunction with ANUSA’s book keeper to track ANUSA spending and to ensure that money is being spent appropriately, as approved by our members.
+They develop the budgets that ANUSA follows.
+They work in conjunction with ANUSA’s Financial Manager to track ANUSA spending and to ensure that money is being spent appropriately, as approved by our members.
 They also ensure that the finances of ANUSA are professionally audited.

-This is the fun job!
-The Social Officer is responsible for organising and overseeing O-Week, Bush Week, ANUSA BBQs and other social events.
-The Social Officer is also the first point of contact for clubs and societies (C&S) and the Grants and Affiliations Committee (GAC), the ANUSA body responsible for funding C&S activity.
+The Clubs Officer is responsible for organising and overseeing O-Week, Bush Week, ANUSA BBQs and other social events.
+They also oversee the ANUSA clubs program.

-ANUSA has a team of two representatives for each Academic College at ANU.
+ANUSA has a team of four representatives for each Academic College at ANU, two undergraduate, one postgraduate coursework and one Higher Degree by Research (HDR).
 College Representatives analyse academic issues of relevance to their College and formulate strategies and campaigns to ensure that the academic interests of students are protected.
 These academic issues are discussed at College Representative Council meetings where each College representative team delivers a report.

 College Representatives sit on the College Education Committee of their respective College.